Therapist in Morgantown, WV

 Frequently Asked Questions About Therapy in Morgantown, WV

-The number one rule for therapy is that it be conducted in a manor that keeps you safe.
-There are many standard ways a therapist can do this, like ensuring confidentiality, explaining when confidences may need to be broken, and disclosing the cost of sessions up front.
-But you should also feel emotionally safe—is the therapist pressuring you for money, favors, or sex?
-Is the therapist treating you with respect?
+• First and foremost, therapy should be conducted ethically.
+A therapist can do this in many ways—like ensuring confidentiality, explaining when confidences may need to be broken, and disclosing the cost of sessions up front.
+But also, therapy should leave you feeling safe.
+Yes, therapy may challenge you at times to look at yourself and the world differently, and that’s not always comfortable.
+But you should ultimately feel that you are being treated with dignity.
+Is the therapist pressuring you for money, favors, or sex?
+Is the therapist treating you respectfully?
 Are they threatening you or trying to manipulate you?
-If you do not feel safe, and any of these things has ever happened to you, you have the right to file a complaint with the therapist’s licensing board.
+If this ever happens, you have the right to stop seeing that therapist immediately and to tell someone about it.
+And you always have the right to file a complaint with the therapist’s licensing board.

-A sex therapist functions like any other therapist—listening and providing guidance and education as needed.
-But in addition to being very comfortable, accepting, and informed when in comes to talking about sex, a Certified Sex Therapist has special training in possible medical causes for a person’s intimacy concerns.
+• A sex therapist functions like any other therapist—listening and providing guidance and education as needed.
+In addition to being very comfortable, accepting, and informed when in comes to talking about sex, a Certified Sex Therapist has special training in the possible medical causes for a person’s sexual concerns.
+Sometimes, it really is a medical problem, and not an emotional one.

-Sex therapy is sometimes like detective work—meaning, the therapist has to rule out possible causes for a sexual problem in order to “hone in” on the right one.
-So sex therapy often involves asking a lot of questions.
-Yes, they’re personal, but therapy is confidential, and you never have to answer a question you don’t want to.
-Also, it’s good to remember that even though this might be your first time talking about any of this with someone, the therapist has done so many times.
-And regarding touch, no sexual activity happens in the office.
+• Like detective work, a sex therapist has to rule out possible causes for sexual problems in order to “hone in” on the right one.
+So sex therapy often involves asking a lot of questions in the beginning.
+Yes, they’re personal, but therapy is confidential, and you never have to answer any question you’re not comfortable with.
+Also, it’s good to remember that even though this might be your first time talking about something so personal, the therapist is used to talking about sex a lot.
+And regarding touch, no sexual activity ever happens in a sex therapy session.
 That would be an ethical violation.